genneko/freebsd-install-on-zfs/README.md

 3. Start a web server to host this repository contents, more specifically install.sh and \*.cfg/scp files.
 Off course, you can also put those files into your existing web server's document directory instead of newly starting a service.

-One way to do this is using python's built-in module as follows.
+One way to do this is using the python's built-in web server module as follows.
 ```
 provider$ python -m SimpleHTTPServer
 Serving HTTP on 0.0.0.0 port 8000 ...